jaymzee/C64/docs/64mon.md

 # 64MON cartridge
 64MON is a machine code monitor cartridge for the C64

-to start the machine code monitor press RUN/STOP + RESTORE or enter
+to start the machine code monitor press **RUN/STOP + RESTORE** or enter

     SYS 32820

-With using 64MON a warm reset appears to behave similar to the warm reset that RUN/STOP + RESTORE normally does without 64MON inserted
+When using 64MON, the warm reset vector behaves similar to the warm reset that **RUN/STOP + RESTORE** keypress normally does without 64MON inserted

 ### assemble
     .A 1000 LDA #$48